The Mission of Franciscan Healthcare Is To Live and To Promote The Healing Mission of Jesus Christ.

 - Managing our fiscal and human resources with honesty and integrity.

-The history of Franciscan Healthcare begins with Monsignor Joseph Ruesing who became resident pastor of St. Mary’s Catholic Church, West Point, Neb. in 1884.
+The history of Franciscan Healthcare begins with Monsignor Joseph Ruesing who became resident pastor of St. Mary’s Catholic Church, West Point, Nebraska, in 1884.
 His active local community involvement and his membership in the Nebraska State Board of Charities and Correction made him conscious of the needs of the poor elderly pioneers around him and throughout the state.

 In 1923 Monsignor realized a hospital was another great need for this area.
 Using a portion of the Home already established and adding to it, the first hospital in this area became a reality.
 It was named St. Joseph’s Home Hospital.
 Franciscan Sisters of Christian Charity provided the staffing.

 By 1949 the first hospital was overcrowded and was not meeting government code.
-With the commitment of the Franciscan Sisters of Christian Charity to healthcare in northeastern Neb., the decision was made to build a new hospital on property owned by the Sisters located east of the 1923 hospital.
+With the commitment of the Franciscan Sisters of Christian Charity to healthcare in northeastern Nebraska, the decision was made to build a new hospital on property owned by the Sisters located east of the 1923 hospital.

 The doors of West Point Memorial Hospital opened on December 7, 1950.
 It was licensed for 75 beds and was named in memory of those men and women who came here as pioneers, and in memory of those men of the armed forces from this community who gave their lives in military service.
 The former hospital was then converted to rooms for residents who wanted to live at the “Home”.
 In 1964 the hospital’s name was changed to St. Francis Memorial Hospital.